Ranking Structure

 Number per squad: Unlimited

-Description: This is rank is for members that want to move up the ranks and get more than just the regular member experience.
+Description: This rank is for members that want to move up the ranks and get more than just the regular member experience.
 They have also shown dedication by attending events and being involved with the squads.
 This is a rank for the potential staff.

 Requirements: